Sankha1998/Weather-Info-Web-App/README.md

 # Weather-Info-Web-App : [view](https://weather-info.herokuapp.com/ )

-Weather Info, this web app provides services related to the predicted weather reports in different cities in India as well as a predicted weather reports in some foreign cities.
+Weather Info,a web app buid in python flask, provides services related to the predictions of weather in different cities in India as well as in some foreign cities.
+And it's provides weather data in CSV format.
-Apart from that this web app also provides scraped data from [timeanddate](https://www.timeanddate.com)

 ![Screenshot](webapp_view.gif)